The Best Printer Buyer’s Guide – Summer 2022

 Our Latest Recommendations

-For Summer 2022, we’ve updated this guide with a number of new models from Brother and Canon.
+For Fall 2024, we’ve updated this guide with our top picks in a number of different categories, offering the best combinations of features for the price.
 While printer tech doesn’t change all that often, every brand regularly refreshes its lineups with new features and designs.

 The Inkjet Option: Go Canon Megatank, but with a Caveat!

 We really like what Canon has done with its Megatank line.
-It’s a breath of fresh air in the printer business, with honest printing, no tricks or scams.
 Megatank printers hold enough ink to print at least 6,000 pages, as opposed to 500 pages per ink cartridge in traditional inkjets.
 And even better, replacement ink costs next to nothing.
 Yes, Megatank printers are more expensive than traditional inkjets, but we believe transparency in pricing is important for consumers, and the high introductory price of this printer is offset by running costs of about half a cent per page, rather than the 25 cents most inkjets cost (yes, we do mean 50x higher!).

-Alas, even good ideas can have a hidden flaw, and after our expose of Canon’s first-gen MegaTanks, which you can see below, we now only recommend models released since 2020 with user-replaceable waste ink cartridges.
+Alas, even good ideas can have a hidden flaw, and after our expose of Canon’s first-gen MegaTanks in the most popular video we ever published on YouTube (see below), we now only recommend models released since 2020 with user-replaceable waste ink cartridges.
 The original models released between 2016 and 2019, and still sold widely, have a fatal flaw: in order to keep the long ink tubes flowing, ink must be consumed to flush them regularly, but this ink has to go somewhere.
 In those older models, it went into a non-replaceable sponge that literally would overflow within a year or two.
+With new models, you just replace that “diaper” for a few bucks, and away you go!

 The Laser Option: Go Brother for High-Volume Printing on a Budget!